Understanding your health

 Other Conservative Interventions:

-• Anti-inflammatory Medication: Temporary pain relief (prescribed by your doctor)
+• Anti-inflammatory medication: Temporary pain relief (prescribed by your doctor)

 Physiotherapy remains safer and less expensive than surgery, with an almost zero complication rate.